 The city has excellent links with other districts in the region as well as the National Cycle Network.
 Within just a few minutes bike ride, you can have escaped the hustle and bustle and be deep in the heart of the countryside with all its breathtaking scenery.

-For more information about cycle routes in the county, please visit:
+For more information about cycle routes in the county, please click:

 Birmingham International Airport and the Eurohub are within an hour’s drive, with direct flights to the USA and 28 European cities.
 The airports at Bristol and Cardiff are also within easy reach.

-The city has a number of car parks, both private and local-authority ones.
+The city has a number of car parks.
 For more information, visit: www.worcester.gov.uk/parking

 From Birmingham Airport